luisfp2000/ds_salaries_predictions/README.md

 ## About the project

 The overall goal of this project is to build a robust and reproducible MLOps workflow for developing, training, and deploying machine learning models.
-A linear regression model will be used as a proof of concept due to its simplicity, and it will be applied to the Titanic data set to predict the probability of survival of a passenger based on certain characteristics.
+A linear regression model will be used as a proof of concept due to its simplicity, and it will be applied to the DS Salaries 2023 data set to predict the probability of survival of a passenger based on certain characteristics.

 This project covers the following topics: